Kanye has a bizarre explanation for why Trump cares about black people

 “I feel that [Trump] cares about the way black people feel about him, and he would like for black people to like him like they did when he was cool in the rap songs and all this.
 He will do the things that are necessary to make that happen because he’s got an ego like all the rest of us, and he wants to be the greatest president, and he knows that he can’t be the greatest president without the acceptance of the black community.
 So it’s something he’s gonna work towards, but we’re gonna have to speak to him.”

 So there you have it.
-Rather than address the way Trump has emboldened racists, waged war against NFL players for protesting police brutality against black people, consistently attacked black public figures such as John Lewis and Maxine Waters, touted West’s support as though it were something Trump had done for black people, and, oh yeah, did the birther movement, West appears to think Trump’s eagerness to restore his reputation among rap fans is proof enough that he cares about black people.
+Rather than address what Trump has actually done–emboldened racists, waged war against NFL players for protesting police brutality, consistently attacked black public figures such as John Lewis and Maxine Waters, touted West’s support as though it were something Trump had done for black people, and, oh yeah, the birther movement–West presents Trump’s mere eagerness to restore his reputation among rap fans as proof of where his heart lies.
+Perhaps the question at hand should no longer be whether Donald Trump cares about black people, but whether Kanye West does.

-Trump’s entire presidency has been a master class in why facts no longer matter, and Kanye has either internalized the lesson or confirmed it was something he has known all along.